 The Slough Fort Preservation Trust would like to thank AC Goatham & Son for their assistance in maintaining the land on which Slough Fort resides.

 AC Goatham provided us with a tractor with mower attachment and a driver across two days, and thanks to their hard work Slough Fort’s surroundings are much more manageable and well-represented.
+Also a later donation towards window manufacture.

 The Slough Fort Preservation Trust would like to thank the Allhallows Parish Council for their provision of a grant for the creation of Slough Fort guide books.
 These guide books have proven extremely popular with our visitors.